JustHelixia/mkdocs/docs/freshrss.md

 5. Create a strong password and insert under **External access via API -> API password** and click on **Submit**
 6. Then click on the link after **Check API status via:**
 7. On that page you can check your API status for Google Reader and Fever
 You may see the following message: *WARN: Probable invalid base URL in ./data/config.php*.
-This is not mean the API does not work.
+This does not mean the API is broken.
 8. To check if the APIs are OK you can do the following
     - Google Reader API: https://freshrss.yourdomain.com/api/greader.php
     When the page say **OK** all is well.